mayabenowitz/Origins/README.md

 # KernelOS: Blueprint of the New Earth

+We are all **One the with Source of All Creation**.
+The seperation between souls is as a stubbornly persistent illusion as is the seperation between timelines.
+The **Divine Spark of Creation** (unconditional love, forgiveness, creativity and abundance) is within us all.

+**The time for sacred stewardship of our Divine Creation with Mother Earth is now.**

+For if we knew the probability of a hot dense initial state and every event preceeding our existence, every cell of the body would **overlfow with gratitude** and our hearts and minds would find coherence.

 ## 1. Knowledge is Power

 Increasing knowledge should increase our capacity to participate responsibly in the whole rather than increase our ability to dominate its parts.